thedynamiclinker/sudocode/lost+found/3/3 - Church's Descendants.md

 0: And here's Steve Kleene talking to Gerald Sacks about Alonzo Church and J. B. Rosser.

+1: Ok nevermind this was pretty well planned after all.

 ---

 > John Crossley: What did you do Steve?
 When you first started learning logic.
 You didn't have books did you?